Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Can you imagine that five years ago?

-The boat gets tipped over, it's gamonzilla.
+The boat gets tipped over.

 Yeah, exactly.

-Coming out at the sea.
+Literally running out of the sea.

-Yeah, you know, that's why they're even having this conversation in the first place.
+That's why they're even having this conversation in the first place.

-It's like, maybe you are actually.
+It's like, maybe you are, actually.

-Let's uh listen a bit more.
+Let's listen a bit more.

-The things I love about England, marmite.
+England, the things I love about England, Marmite.

-Yeah, I love it.
+I love it.

 I've been all over the world because of that job.